-(1) A person of whom a requirement is made under section 134(3)(h) must comply with the requirement unless the person has a reasonable excuse.

-(2) It is a reasonable excuse for an individual not to comply with the requirement that complying with the requirement might tend to incriminate the individual.
+- (1) A person of whom a requirement is made under section 134(3)(h) must comply with the requirement unless the person has a reasonable excuse. - Maximum penalty-50 penalty units. - (2) It is a reasonable excuse for an individual not to comply with the requirement that complying with the requirement might tend to incriminate the individual.